ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 never experience a packet loss, a short-lived flow remains in the "slow start" mode of operation {{?RFC5681}}, e.g., that features exponential congestion window growth.

-Proposals will consider how new and short-lived flows affect long-lived flows, and vice versa.
+A proposals for a new congestion control algorithm MUST consider how new and short-lived flows affect long-lived flows, and vice versa.

 ## Mixed Algorithm Behavior

-These criteria evaluate the interaction of the proposal with commonly deployed congestion controls.
+These criteria evaluate the interaction of the proposal with commonly deployed congestion control algorithms.

 ### Existing General-Purpose Transports

 Evaluate the impact on TCP {{!RFC9293}}, SCTP {{!RFC9260}}, DCCP {{!RFC4340}}, and QUIC {{!RFC9000}}.

-Proposed congestion control mechanisms should be evaluated when competing with standard IETF congestion control {{!RFC5681}},
+A proposed congestion control algorithm SHOULD be evaluated when competing with standard IETF congestion control {{!RFC5681}},
 {{!RFC9260}}, {{!RFC4340}}, {{!RFC9002}}, {{!RFC9438}}.
-Alternate
+A proposal
-congestion controllers that have a significantly negative impact on traffic using standard congestion control may be suspect and this aspect should be part of the community's decision making with regards to the suitability of the alternate congestion control mechanism.
-The community should also consider other non-standard congestion controls known to be widely deployed,
+that has a significantly negative impact on traffic using standard congestion control might be suspect and this aspect should be part of the community's decision making with regards to the suitability of the proposed congestion control algorithm.
+The community should also consider other non-standard congestion control algorithms that are known to be widely deployed,

-We note that this bullet is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental.
-As an example, HighSpeed TCP is a congestion control mechanism that is Experimental, but that is not TCP-friendly in all environments.
+We note that this guideline is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion control mechanism to advance to Experimental status.
+As an example, HighSpeed TCP is a congestion control mechanism specified as Experimental, that is not TCP-friendly in all environments.
 When a new algorithm is deployed, the existing major deployments need to be considered to avoid severe performance degradation.
 We also note that this guideline does not constrain the interaction with